AndreGregu/Assessment_example_chap_compatible/README.md

 ## Some background on evaluation metrics

-When evaluating a chap-compatible model with chap, the model will give some of `samples` for every `time_period` (e.g. a week in some year) for every `location` (e.g. a district in a country).
+When evaluating a chap-compatible model with chap, the model will give some `samples` for every `time_period` (e.g. a week in some year) for every `location` (e.g. a district in a country).
 An important detail is that this is done for different **split points** in the dataset.
 For each such split point, the model will predict a certain number of periods (e.g. weeks a head).

 This means that every predicted disease case can be tied to four variables: